blahnikkai/n-body-simulation/README.md

 ## Simulation

-Simulates any number of bodies affecting each other through gravitation

-Smoothly simulates 100+ bodies of different masses
+Smoothly simulates 100+ bodies of different masses affecting each other with gravitational forces

 Each body has its own mass, position, velocity, and acceleration

-## Creating bodies
+## Adding bodies
 Instantly add pre-made initial conditions like elliptical orbits, resonant orbits, binary star systems, and randomly initialized bodies

-Add your own bodies by simply clicking the simulation area to set position, mass, and initial velocity Or if you want to add a body more precisely, use the 'Add a Body' form on the right side of the page.
+Add a body by simply clicking the simulation area to set position, mass, and initial velocity
+Or if you want to add a body more precisely, use the 'Add a Body' form on the right side of the page.

+## Deleting bodies
+Clear all bodies with the 'Clear All Bodies' button
+Or delete an individual body by right-clicking it

 ## Visuals

-Move the screen with WASD and zoom in/out with +/-
+Move the camera with WASD and zoom in/out with +/-
+Reset the camera zoom and position with the 'Reset Camera' button

 Pause and play or step frame-by-frame